elibroftw/music-caster/README.md

 ## Linux

-It is not straight forward to package, so you can use this short script instead.
-No sudo needed!
+It is not straight forward to package, so you can invoke a sudo-free [install script](linux_install.sh).

 ```bash
 mkdir -p ~/bin && git clone --depth 1 https://github.com/elibroftw/music-caster.git ~/bin/music-caster